 How do I apply for a degree programme that uses a selection procedure? - Numerus Fixus

-For the academic year 2020-2021, you can apply for a degree programme that uses the selection procedure Numerus Fixus from the beginning of October.
-Apply before 15 January by working through the step-by-step plan.
+For the academic year 2021-2022, you can apply for a degree programme that uses the selection procedure Numerus Fixus from the beginning of October.
+Apply before or latest on 15 January by working through the step-by-step plan.

 Application is without obligation and can be cancelled until 31 August.
 You should in any case apply in time even when, for example, you do not know whether you will pass your pre-university school-leaving examination/high school diploma or propaedeutic examination at an institution of higher education with an applied emphasis (HBO).

 You can find information about the academic requirements and application documents needed for the specific Bachelor's degree programme in which you are interested on the information page of the degree programme.

 Contact your International Student Advisor if you are an international student applying for the Bachelor's programme Psychology in English.

 Are you applying for one of our Dutch selective programmes and/or are you applying with a Dutch diploma?
 Then you can contact our Student Desk for any questions .